When the Registrar removes your company

 Why this happens and how to object

-• you haven't complied with your obligations under the Companies Act 1993 (the Act), or
+• you have not complied with your obligations under the Companies Act 1993 (the Act), or

 • your company has been liquidated (and that liquidation has ended or no liquidator is acting), or